"Git is just too hard"

 Using Git:

-That's the basic retrieve-edit-commit cycle that you do in either Subversion or Git 90% of the time.
-Your first hint that something is different is with the git push command.
-At this point your crappy instincts are taking over and you are thinking to yourself:
+That’s the basic retrieve-edit-commit cycle that you do in either Subversion or Git 90% of the time.
+Your first hint that something is different is with the git push

-Stop it, you're embarrassing yourself (again).
-One of the key features of Git is that you can do things to commits before you share them.
-That concept probably makes no sense to you, which should be a clue to you that you might be missing out on something powerful.
-And those powerful features of Git are the ones that you don't have to understand right away.
-The stash, the index, rebasing, forking and adding different remotes - these are all things that you don't need to understand on your first day.
-You can do your basic Subversion-style work flow easily with Git, and learn the advanced stuff as you go; just like everything else you've ever learned.
+Those powerful features of Git are the ones that you don’t have to understand right away.
+The stash, the index, rebasing, forking and adding different remotes - these are all things that you don’t need to understand on your first day.
+You can do your basic Subversion-style work flow easily with Git, and learn the advanced stuff as you go; just like everything else you’ve ever learned.

-Fact #2: Once you understand Git, Subversion is obsolete
+Once you understand Git, Subversion is obsolete

 Subversion is only "good enough" until you learn Git.
 It's true.
 I can't think of any situation where I'd choose to use Subversion over Git.
 Git can do everything Subversion can do (and better), but not vice versa.
 Working with Subversion feels utterly primitive after using Git, and I'm definitely not the only one that thinks so.
 In fact, git-svn was created so that Git users stuck on a project using Subversion wouldn't have to live without the glorious features that Git provides.